 First, the basic definition of Outsourcing.
-By this, we clearly mean Outsourcing development of business applications (could also be legacy migrations, data management and many more projects).
-Once stakeholders have determined that a project needs to be outsourced, it then becomes a question of finding the right vendor, timelines and budgets to get them executed.
-Here I will not go into the details of coming up with Business Requirements, Request for Proposal and sourcing vendors, but focus more on Outsourcing as it relates to methodology, technology, timelines and budgets.
+By this, we clearly mean Outsourcing the development of business applications (could also be legacy migrations, data management, and many more projects).
+Once stakeholders have determined that a project needs to be outsourced, it then becomes a question of finding the right vendor, timelines, and budgets to get them executed.
+Here I will not go into the details of coming up with Business Requirements, Requests for Proposals,s and sourcing vendors, but focus more on Outsourcing as it relates to methodology, technology, timelines, and budgets.

 The most dominant models today are a) Fixed-cost model b) Time and Material model and c) Staff Augmentation model.
 The Fixed-cost model is easiest to grasp by business sponsors.
 They allocate budgets for different projects and assign project managers to execute on those.
 While this model is tried and tested, there are many downsides.
-Many of the details around project execution including architecture, technology stack, development methodology and deployment practices are left to the vendors.
-Further downside to this model is you have to work with vendors change management processes.
+Many of the details around project execution including architecture, technology stack, development methodology, and deployment practices are left to the vendors.
+The further downside to this model is you have to work with vendors’ change management processes.
 Not paying attention to these downsides, would result in increased TCO over the long term.

 Here are the key underpinnings of Agility Outsourcing:

-- Agile Development: Start with prototypes and continue to build on it.
+- Agile Development: Start with prototypes and continue to build on them.
 Project features are released every 3-4 weeks (aka Sprints).
 Create a feedback loop from business users to continuously improve the project

-- Application Architecture: It is super important to have a micro-services based architecture that is API driven to reduce maintenance costs in the long run.
-Loosely coupled as opposed to tight coupling of various systems
+- Application Architecture: It is super important to have a micro-services-based architecture that is API-driven to reduce maintenance costs in the long run.
+Loosely coupled as opposed to the tight coupling of various systems

-- Open Source Software: Use of freely available software and avoiding proprietary technologies that increases licensing costs in the short and long term
+- Open Source Software: Use of freely available software and avoiding proprietary technologies that increase licensing costs in the short and long term

 - DevOps: Having Continuous Integration and Deployment (CI/CD) allows developed projects to be current and up to date all the time (no more launch dates)